Global Hospitality Management (extended) MSc

 Contemporary Issues in Hospitality Management ( TSM11107 )

 Demographic changes and trends in consumer demand and expectations.
 The increasing role and influence of social media.
 The pervasive impact of globalisation.
-New growth sectors such as couchsurfing, pop up hospitality, Air BnB, serviced apartments, Changes in operating patterns, supply chains, management contracts.
-The industry’s relationship with the environment and issues of sustainable development.
+Sectors such as couchsurfing, pop up hospitality, Air BnB, serviced apartments, Changes in operating patterns, supply chains, management contracts.
+The industry?s relationship with the environment and issues of sustainable development.
 Hospitality as an ethical practice.
 Emerging marketing strategies and distribution challenges.
 Harnessing the full potential of the information and communication technologies.
 The changing nature of the hospitality workforce; education and training issues.

 Further information